WorldConvention/covenant/Part 04 – Conjunction.md

 Every taking binds the taker to the duty of tending.

 This duty falls upon All Persons.
-The People must remember what we consume.
-We must honor what we take.
-We must work steadily to reduce the harm our existence requires.
+The People shall remember what we consume.
+We shall honor what we take.
+We shall work steadily to reduce the harm our existence requires.
 This is what it means to carry the mantle—not innocence, but responsibility.
 Not perfection, but care.

 ### ✦ Section 4 – Prohibition of Cruelty